atro-itu/bdsa-project-newgit/docs/doc.md

                 5 2018-01-18
         </details>

     2. When running GitInsight in commit author mode, it should produce textual output on stdout that lists the number of commits per day per author.
-For example, the output might look like in the following:
+For example, the output might look like the following:
         <details>
         <summary>Example</summary>